Moise97/SportsStore/README.md

 # SportsStore

 ## Description
   My application, called SportsStore, will follow the classic approach taken by online stores everywhere.I will create an online product catalog that customers can browse by category and page, a shopping cart where users can add and remove products, and a checkout where customers can enter their shipping details and place their orders.
+I also build an administration application that allows authenticated users to see the set of orders and manage the product catalog (link : https://github.com/Moise97/SportsStoreAdmin)

 ## Prerequisites
   The first step is to create a new Deployd application.
 You will need to download and install Deployd, and after that you need to create a directory to hold the files that are generated.